Program

 Animal welfare at the breeders – now & future

-Peter Gade, Taconic Biosciences
+Peter Hansen, Taconic Biosciences

 Mathilde Mosca, Janvier Labs